Paul DooleyLecturer of Performing Arts Technology

 Paul Dooley‘s music has been described as “impressive and beautiful” by American composer Steve Reich.
 Dooley’s path has embraced not only his Western Classical heritage but also a cross-cultural range of contemporary music, dance, art, technology and the interactions between the human and natural worlds.

-Dooley is a lecturer in Performing Arts Technology at the University of Michigan School of Music, Theatre and Dance.
+Dooley is a lecturer in Performing Arts Technology at the University of Michigan School of Music, Theatre & Dance.
 While at U-M, Dooley has taught courses in electronic music, co-directed the 2009 Midwest Composers Symposium, and in 2010 was the coordinator of the ONCE.
 MORE.
-Festival, a 50 year anniversary of the ONCE Festival of Contemporary Music.
+Festival, a 50-year anniversary of the ONCE Festival of Contemporary Music.
 He studied composition primarily with composers Michael Daugherty, Bright Sheng, Evan Chambers, Frank Ticheli, Stephen Hartke, Charles Sepos, and Doc Collins.

 Dooley’s recent orchestral work includes: The Conductor’s Spellbook (2016), an educational, interactive and entertaining work for young audiences, with upcoming performances by the Detroit Symphony and Naples Philharmonic among others; Northern Nights (2017), a percussion concerto for acoustic and electronic drums premiered by the Lansing Symphony and Lake George Music Festival Orchestra; Concerto Grosso (2017) premiered by Trio Céleste and Chamber Music | OC in Carnegie Hall in April 2017; Mavericks (2015), inspired by the legendary surf break off the shore of Half Moon Bay in Northern California, premiered in Disney Hall by the American Youth Symphony; Run for the Sun (2013), premiered by the New York Youth Symphony in Carnegie Hall; Point Blank (2011) premiered by Santa Cruz’s Cabrillo Festival Orchestra and New York City-based new music ensemble Alarm Will Sound.
 In 2010, Dooley was commissioned by San Francisco Ballet principal dancers Muriel Maffre and Damian Smith to create Making Visible (2010), for Marina Abramovic Institute West.